 For more detailed information on City resources, click here.

-- Small Business Continuity Loan: Businesses with fewer than 100 employees, seeing a documented decrease in sales up to 25% or more will be eligible for zero interest loans up to $75,000 to help mitigate losses in profit.
+- Small Business Continuity Loan: This loan program is not currently accepting new applications, but may reopen in the future.
+Businesses with fewer than 100 employees, seeing a documented decrease in sales up to 25% or more will be eligible for zero interest loans up to $75,000 to help mitigate losses in profit.
 Fill out the application here.

 - The City of New York Department of Finance is waiving certain business fees and taxes due through April 25th.
+It's unclear if this program has been extended.
+We will update this page when we have more concrete information.
 For more information, click here.